Elelanfik/Week_1/README.md

 - [Pynance](https://github.com/mqandil/pynance): A library for financial analysis, providing tools and methods for portfolio optimization.
 - [TA-Lib Python](https://github.com/ta-lib/ta-lib-python): A Python wrapper for TA-Lib, a popular library for technical analysis in financial markets.

----

-Let me know if you need any further adjustments or clarifications!

----

-This version has a clear, concise structure and adds the necessary references at the end, making it easier for anyone to follow the instructions and contribute to the project.